What Are Managed Agentic Security Services (MASS), and How Do They Differ From MDR?

 3. Historical Context

 Collective memory from past investigations.
-In most SOCs, tickets say "Closed, benign" without capturing why.
+In most SOCs, tickets say "Closed, benign" without capturing why or what actions were taken.
 Every departure, every vacation, every shift change resets institutional knowledge.
 MASS captures investigation reasoning, so it compounds over time rather than walking out the door when someone leaves.

 The Three-Part Architecture Behind MASS